 Business Ethics.
 Since the conduct of business is not devoid of ethical and moral considerations, this course equips the student with a deep understanding of corporate conduct and social responsibility.
 The aim is to understand the relationship between policies and strategies that affect the community in which the business operates.
 The focus is on ethical values, and how business decisions lead to consequences in both domestic and global environments.

 Strategic Management.
-This capstone course integrates the core subjects—marketing, management, finance and accounting, production operations, and research and development, including information systems—towards the formulation of a sound business strategy.
+Also critical for online administrative assistant courses, this capstone course integrates the core subjects—marketing, management, finance and accounting, production operations, and research and development, including information systems—towards the formulation of a sound business strategy.
 Through integrative analysis, the student learns how to use the different functions of business, as well as critical thinking, in order to have the necessary conceptual foundation in strategically managing organizations.

 Source: U.S. Bureau of Labor Statistics 2020